Decorative Background Image

 Processes, Threads and Synchronization

-Unlike many common legacy RTOSs, QNX Neutrino RTOS executes programs in separate, memory-protected processes.
+Unlike many common legacy RTOSs, QNX OS executes programs in separate, memory-protected processes.
 This section touches on how a system design problem can be broken down into separate processes, and how processes are started and terminated.
-Additionally, we discuss what a thread is, how to start and stop a thread and how to synchronize resource access via QNX Neutrino RTOS and POSIX function calls.
+Additionally, we discuss what a thread is, how to start and stop a thread and how to synchronize resource access via QNX OS and POSIX function calls.
 Several hands-on lab exercises form a significant component of this section.

 Interprocess Communication

-The various methods that the QNX Neutrino RTOS provides for allowing two or more processes to exchange information and control.
-We focus on the QNX message passing that is fundamental to how QNX Neutrino works.
+The various methods that the QNX OS provides for allowing two or more processes to exchange information and control.
+We focus on the QNX message passing that is fundamental to how QNX OS works.
 We also examine pulses and shared memory.

 Comparing QNX IPC Methods